 Physiotherapy diagnosis

-We understand the physiological healing stages you’ll go through, and custom-fit your treatment program.
-By knowing the extent of the tissue damage we can guide you through a structured program to recover faster and safely return to the things you love doing.
-That’s why our physiotherapists are the best at diagnosing this type of problem.
+We understand the physiological healing stages you need to go through, and custom-fit your treatment program.
+By knowing the extent of the problem we can guide you through a structured rehabilitation program to recover faster and safely return to the things you love doing.

 X-rays